tonywu6/ferrosaur/docs/src/reference/interface/get-set.md

 </figure>

 Functions decorated with `js(get_index)` must have 2 arguments: `&self` and the key to get, as well as a return type: the type of the value.

-Functions decorated with `js(get_index)` must have 3 arguments: `&self`, the key, and the value to set.
+Functions decorated with `js(set_index)` must have 3 arguments: `&self`, the key, and the value to set.

 Argument types must implement either [`ToV8`] (the default) or [`Serialize`] (if written as `serde<T>`).
 The return type must implement either [`FromV8`] or